 Neurology involves diagnosis and treatment of diseases and disorders of the brain and nervous system.
 Neurologists treat stroke patients, as well as patients with traumatic brain injury, epilepsy, Alzheimer’s disease, Parkinson’s disease, movement disorders, neuromuscular disorders, multiple sclerosis, headaches, and hundreds of other neurological issues, some of which are acute, others of which may be ongoing, or chronic.
 There is an increasing need for neurologists as an aging population will have more incidence of stroke, Alzheimer’s disease, and Parkinson’s disease.
 To become a neurologist, you’ll first attend medical school and graduate with a DO or MD medical degree.
 You’ll then complete a year as an intern in internal medicine and three years of residency in neurology.
-In 2018, there were 838 PGY-1 and PGY-2 neurology residencies positions offered by 159 programs.
-More than 930 US seniors applied to these positions and only 470 matched, making neurology one of the most competitive residencies.
-Here are the best medical schools for neurology based on 2018 residency matches.
+In 2019, there were 1,054 PG-1 and PG-3 neurology and child neurology residency positions offered by 246 programs.
+1,066 US seniors applied to these positions and only 562 matched, making neurology one of the most competitive residencies.
+Here are notable medical schools for neurology based on 2019 residency matches.

 [RELATED: Browse MCAT Class and Test Options by State ]

-Eight Vangelos College of Physicians and Surgeons at Columbia University matched into neurology programs in 2018.
+Five Vagelos College of Physicians and Surgeons at Columbia University matched into neurology programs in 2019.
 P&S students are offered a neurology clerkship, which is a six-week introduction to clinical neurology.
 The clerkship emphasizes the basic clinical methods of bedside neurology: Based on the history and examination, students develop skills at neuroanatomical localization and clinical reasoning.
 Students learn to interpret clinical findings, develop a differential diagnosis, and formulate a plan of evaluation.
 Students participate directly in the care of patients in the neurology services and ambulatory clinics at Columbia University Medical Center.
-An MCAT score around 519 will make you a competitive applicant.
-The school admitted 140 students to its MD class of 2022.
+An MCAT score around 520 will make you a competitive applicant.
+The school admitted 140 students to its MD class of 2023.

 The Augusta, Georgia medical school is Georgia’s only public medical school.
-Its class of 230 M1s entered with a median GPA of 3.81 and a median MCAT score of 511.
+In 2018, its class of 230 M1s entered with a median GPA of 3.8 and a median MCAT score of 511.
 Within the four-week neurology clerkship, students master some basic skills in evaluating and managing patients with neurological problems.
-They develop a more in depth knowledge of neurological disorders and sharpen their clinical skills.
-In 2018, eight seniors matched into neurology residency positions.
+They develop a more in-depth knowledge of neurological disorders and sharpen their clinical skills.
+In 2019, ten seniors matched into neurology residency positions.

-In 2018, eight Feinberg School of Medicine seniors found their match with neurology residency programs.
-The Chicago-based medical school admits a class of 161, with a median GPA of 3.91 and a median MCAT score of 520.
+In 2019, seven Feinberg School of Medicine seniors found their match with neurology residency programs.
+The Chicago-based medical school admits a class of around 160, with a median GPA of 3.91 and a median MCAT score of 520.
 Northwestern offers a Third Year Neurology clerkship that prepares students to identify diseases and situations in which neurological evaluation is appropriate so that the student understands as a practitioner when neurological consultation is appropriate and when emergent neurological intervention is needed.
 Each student gets two-week inpatient and outpatient rotations.